michellemwangi01/TechManagementOpentechServer/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed to @Michelle Mwangi under the MIT License.